thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 **Wallet Account**.
 Wallet Accounts have the following characteristic:
 ```
 - Store a balance that can only be transferred by the Account Owner.
-- Balances are updated with a unique nonce, and old balances are invalidated if a later nonce is published.
+- Store a nonce.
 ```
+Balances are updated with a unique nonce, and old balances are invalidated if a later nonce is published.

 <img align="center" src="https://github.com/thorchain/Resources/blob/master/Whitepapers/THORChain/Images/figure11.png" width="350px" height="144px" />